BryanAim/Professionals-Booking/heath_doc/docs/doctor.md

 # Welcome to Professional

-We have developed a convenient professional/patient interface to bring you a service that allows you to have a medical consultation.
+We have developed a convenient professional/client interface to bring you a service that allows you to have a medical consultation.

 ## The main duties of a Professional :

-- Accept or appointments from patients.
+- Accept or appointments from clients.
-- View patient profile after accepting appointments.
+- View client profile after accepting appointments.
-- Can register himself to a specific hospital.
+- Can register himself to a specific service_provider.
-- Search patients.
+- Search clients.
 - Create prescription.
-- Sending mail to the patient about appointment confirmation.
+- Sending mail to the client about appointment confirmation.
-- Chat with patient.
+- Chat with client.
 - Professional Profile settings.

-## Accepting Appointments of patients
+## Accepting Appointments of clients

 ```python
 def accept_appointment(request, pk):